On the derived functors of destabilization at odd primes: Abstract

 \section{Abstract}

 An explicit chain complex is constructed to calculate the derived functors of destabilization at an odd prime, generalizing constructions of Zarati and of Hung and Sum.
-These methods are based on the ideas of Singer and also apply at the prime two.
-These results are applied to give structural results on the derived functors of destabilization.
+The methods are based on the ideas of Singer and Miller and also apply at the prime two.
+A structural result on the derived functors of destabilization is deduced.